Automating Dependency Updates in Practice: An Exploratory Study on GitHub Dependabot: Study Design

 \subsection{Developer Survey}

-To validate results from data analysis, we additionally design and conduct a survey with developers from the 1,823 projects.
-The survey consists of 11 5-point Likert scale~\cite{likert1932technique} questions for \textbf{RQ1}-\textbf{RQ4}, two multiple choice questions for \textbf{RQ5}, and two open-ended questions for collecting developers' opinions.
-To locate survey candidates, we find developers that are: 1) authors of commits that deprecate Dependabot; 2) most active respondents to PRs, 3) project owners; or 4) most active contributors.
-We get 1,295 developers after merging their identities and retaining only those with a publicly accessible email.
-To increase the chance of getting a response, we offer to donate \$5 to an OSS project of their choice if they opt in.
-In total, we successfully deliver 1,226 emails and get 131 responses within three weeks (response rate 10.7\%).
+To triangulate the results from data analysis, we additionally design and conduct a survey with developers from the 1,823 projects.\footnote{The survey has been approved by the Ethics Committee of Key Laboratory of High Confidence Software Technology, Ministry of Education (Peking University) under Grant No. CS20220011.} The survey is summarized in Table~\ref{tab:survey} and consists of 11 5-point Likert scale~\cite{likert1932technique} questions (for \textbf{RQ1} - \textbf{RQ4}), two multiple choice questions, and two open-ended questions for collecting developers' desired features for dependency management bot, plus their further opinions if any (for \textbf{RQ5}).
+To locate survey candidates, we find developers that are authors of commits that deprecate Dependabot, the most active respondents to its PRs, project owners, or the most active contributor in each project.
+For each developer, we retrieve their email addresses from \Code{git} commits and exclude invalid emails (e.g., emails containing \Code{noreply}).
+We get 1,295 developers after manually merging their identities.
+Among them, we successfully deliver 1,226 emails and get 131 responses within three weeks (response rate 10.7\%).
 This response rate represents a good maximum sample size~\cite{SampleSize} and is comparable to previous SE surveys~\cite{DBLP:conf/sigsoft/TanZS20, DBLP:journals/tse/ZhangZMJ21}.
-The full survey and its anonymized results are available in Table~\ref{tab:survey}.